LiviaExercises/UK-Vacancies-Time-Series-Analysis/README.md

 The analysis is designed to be modular, reproducible, and extensible, with all code written in Python and version-controlled for transparency.

 ## Repository Contents
-- initial_script.py â€“ First version of the analysis script with data ingestion, preparation, and model identification.
+- initial_script.py – First version of the analysis script with data ingestion, preparation, and model identification.
-- UK_Vacancies_Analysis.py â€“ Final refactored script containing all classes and functions for data acquisition, processing, visualisation, and forecasting.
+- UK_Vacancies_Analysis.py – Final refactored script containing all classes and functions for data acquisition, processing, visualisation, and forecasting.
-- Notebook.ipynb â€“ Working notebook used during development.
+- Notebook.ipynb – Working notebook used during development.
-- Technical_Appendix.pdf â€“ Detailed documentation delineating methodology, findings, and forecasting approach.
+- Technical_Appendix.pdf – Detailed documentation delineating methodology, findings, and forecasting approach.
-- Library_Requirements.txt â€“ List of required Python packages for reproducibility.
+- Library_Requirements.txt – List of required Python packages for reproducibility.

 ## Versioning
 This repository contains two key commits:
 - **Initial version**: Full working script with ingestion, data preparation, and forecast model identification.
 - **Final version**: Refactored into classes, added interpretive chart, finalised forecasts and generated forecast visualisation with confidence intervals.
+- **Post-final adjustment**: A minor command was added to the final script to ensure modular execution of the analysis pipeline.

 ## How to Obtain and Run Locally
 The main script `UK_Vacancies_Analysis.py` is self-contained and automatically runs the full analysis.
 To execute the entire script in one step, use the following command: